mienaikoe/ziyu/Chapters/2-3-Chapter10.md

 "It's gone.
 What was it?" he asked.

-"Back at the pavilion, I gave you a bit of antikan to neutralize the kanosin in your blood.
+"Back at the dome, I gave you a bit of antikan to neutralize the kanosin in your blood.
 Paosin helps the symptoms of withdrawal," Casra responded.

 "I see," he said.
 The substances were familiar to him but he had never had the experience of taking them.